Business intelligence (BI) is about more than just technology. Experts say BI also requires a strategy for organizing

 Would your organization make a good case study?
 Whether you have a success story or a horror story, let us know.

-sector business intelligence case study: Gartner lauds police for crime-fighting
+- Public sector business intelligence case study: Gartner lauds police for crime-fighting BI

 In this case study, learn how the Richmond, Va., police use an ever-expanding BI platform to reduce crime.
 Over several years, the department has worked to develop a near real-time system and will eventually have a four-hour data update cycle, enabling it to use the results of its analysis quickly to mitigate developing problems.
 The BI reports help the department identify crime patterns and deploy officers to potential areas of aggravation.
 The implementation recently won a Gartner BI Excellence Award.